 You’d be surprised how many people get to the end of the form and forget to finally submit it!
 You might need to scroll to the bottom of the page to find the button.
 Wait for your confirmation code and make a note of it in case of any problems.
 If you don’t get a confirmation code, then call HMRC to ensure your submission was received and is being processed.
 It’s worth asking them to make a note on your account that you contacted them about this matter too.

 Congratulations, you met the deadline.
 Now have a cup of tea but, while you’re enjoying it, think about how you might make the self-assessment process easier for next year.
 Could you invest in a handy desk spike to keep your receipts accessible and in order?
 Was your filing up to scratch this time?
 Did you leave it a bit late?
-Now’s the time to set a reminder for next year and get a good process together for 2020.
+Now’s the time to set a reminder for next year and get a good process together for your 2020-2021 tax return.

 If you find the financial side of your property business all too stressful, it could be worth finding an accountant to do the hard work for you.
 They’ll get your records together, calculate your tax and potentially find ways to reduce your bill a little.
 Best of all, they’ll file the self-assessment on your behalf.
 YAY!